-- (1) a child, parent, grandchild, grandparent, brother or sister of the trustee; - (2) the spouse or civil partner of the trustee or of any person falling within sub-clause (a) above; - (3) a person carrying on business in partnership with the trustee or with any person falling within sub-clause (1) or (2) above; - (4) an institution which is controlled - - (a) by the trustee or any connected person falling within sub-clause (1), (2), or (3) above; or - (b) by two or more persons falling within sub-clause (4)(a), when taken together; - (5) a body corporate in which: - (a) the charity trustee or any connected person falling within sub- clauses (1) to (3) has a substantial interest; or - (b) two or more persons falling within sub-clause 5(a) who, when taken together, have a substantial interest. - (6) Sections 350 352 of the Charities Act 2011 apply for the purposes of interpreting the terms used in this clause.
+- a child, parent, grandchild, grandparent, brother or sister of the trustee; - (2) the spouse or civil partner of the trustee or of any person falling within sub-clause (1) above; - a person carrying on business in partnership with the trustee or with any person falling within subclause (1) or (2) above; - (4) an institution which is controlled - - (a) by the trustee or any connected person falling within sub-clause (1), (2), or (3) above; or - (b) by two or more persons falling within sub-clause(4)(a), when taken together; - (5) a body corporate in which: - (a) the charity trustee or any connected person falling within sub- clauses (1) to (3) has a substantial interest; or - (b) two or more persons falling within sub-clause5(a) who, when taken together, have a substantial interest. - (6) Sections 350 352 of the Charities Act 2011 apply for the purposes of interpreting the terms used in this clause.